By Rebecca Westaway

 The grounding power of poetry

-Throughout our time together, Lisa shared some poignant poems, stopping after each to ask us how we were feeling in that particular moment.
-We’ve linked below the poems and recommend you find some quiet time, free from distractions, to sit and really listen to these powerful works.
+Lisa shared some poems she finds particularly poignant, stopping after each to ask us how we were felt listening to them and in that particular moment afterwards.
+We’ve linked the poems below and recommend you find some time, free from distractions, to sit and listen.

+Poetry often feels somewhat out of place in a business setting.
+Kate Jenkinson, who joined us for the session, talked about her experience as a poet in the corporate world.
 It was only a few years ago that Kate ‘came out’ as a poet, moved and inspired by Tony Walsh’s powerful work ‘This is the Place’.
-The poem united a city and people everywhere in the face of tragedy, uncertainty and fear (MEN arena bombing 22 May 2017).
+The poem united Manchester and people everywhere in the face of tragedy, uncertainty and fear (MEN arena bombing 22 May 2017).

-‘Now tell me that this isn’t something powerful all businesses should pay attention to?’
+‘Now tell me that this isn’t something powerful all businesses should pay attention to?’~ Kate Jenkinson

 ‘Get me poets as managers.
 Poets are our original systems thinkers.
 They look at our most complex environments and they reduce the complexity to something they begin to understand’.~ Sidney Harman – Founder of Harman Industries